aws-deepracer/aws-deepracer-launcher/modes-of-operation.md

 ## Summary

 This component is one of the core features of the AWS DeepRacer application.
-The Follow-me sample application developed, leverages most of the concepts used in the manual mode to build the **follow_me_navigation** node.
-You can learn more about the Follow-Me application [here](http://link).
+The [Follow Me](https://github.com/aws-racer/aws-deepracer-follow-me-sample-project) sample project developed, leverages most of the concepts used in the manual mode to build the **follow_me_navigation** node.
+You can learn more about the Follow Me sample project [here](https://github.com/aws-racer/aws-deepracer-follow-me-sample-project).